mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 Since I'm not an artist and I don't know blender that well I will hack this example.
 We'll take each car and parent it to another `Object3D`.
-We will then move those `Object3D` objects to move the cars but separately we can set the car's `Object3D` to re-orient it so it's about where we really need it.
+We will then move those `Object3D` objects to move the cars but separately we can set the car's original `Object3D` to re-orient it so it's about where we really need it.

 Looking back at the scene graph listing it looks like there are really only 3 types of cars, "Car_08", "CAR_03", and "Car_04".
-Each type of car will work with the same adjustments.
+Hopefully each type of car will work with the same adjustments.

 I wrote this code to go through each car, parent it to a new `Object3D`, parent that new `Object3D` to the scene, and apply some per car *type* settings to fix its orientation, and add the new `Object3D` a `cars` array.

 ```js